Note: Effective August 1, 2017 the text shown below as

 - CAMPING and OUTDOOR ETHICS

-- Since joining, participate in 10 separate troop/patrol activities, six of which include overnight camping.
-These 10 activities do not include troop or patrol meetings.
-On at least five of the six campouts, spend the night in a tent that you pitch or other structure that you help erect. (such as a lean-to, snow cave, or tepee.)
+- Since joining Boy Scouts, participate in 10 separate troop/patrol activities, at least six of which must be held outdoors.
+Of the outdoor activities, at least three must include overnight camping.
+These activities do not include troop or patrol meetings.
+On campouts, spend the night in a tent that you pitch or other structure that you help erect, such as a lean-to, snow cave, or tepee.

-- Explain each of the principles of Tread Lightly! and tell how you practiced them while on a campout or outing.
-This outing must be different from the one used for Tenderfoot requirement 1c and Second Class requirement 1b.
+- Explain each of the principles of Tread Lightly! and tell how you practiced them on a campout or outing.
+This outing must be different from the ones used for Tenderfoot requirement 1c and Second Class requirement 1b.

 - Show which pans, utensils, and other gear will be needed to cook and serve these meals.